-The Government have today presented to Parliament the 11th paper in the Scotland analysis programme series to inform the debate on Scotland’s future within the United Kingdom.
+The Government have published the second paper in the Scotland analysis programme series to inform the debate on Scotland’s future within the United Kingdom.

 “Scotland analysis: Currency and monetary policy” analyses the characteristics of the current arrangements of the UK as a full monetary, fiscal and political union; and investigates the advantages and disadvantages of the potential currency options open to an independent Scotland.

 The analysis sets out that the UK is one of the most successful monetary, fiscal and political unions in history, and the current arrangements bring significant benefits to Scotland.
 Taxation, spending, monetary policy and financial stability policy are co-ordinated across the whole UK to the benefit of all parts of the UK.

 In the event of independence, Scotland would be faced with very difficult choices about its currency and monetary arrangements.

 Entering a formal sterling currency union with the continuing UK would be very different from a continuation of the current arrangements.
 It would require detailed negotiations with the continuing UK and any agreement would be likely to involve significant constraints on the tax and spending plans of an independent Scotland.
 But even with such constraints in place, the economic rationale for the UK to agree to enter a formal sterling union with a separate state is not clear.

 If a formal currency union could be agreed, it could be seen as unstable—in particular given that an independent Scotland as a member of the European Union could be obliged to commit to adopt the euro.
 This could lead to speculative activity in financial markets that would put immediate pressure on the arrangements.

 Other options—such as joining the euro, using the pound without the UK’s formal agreement, or introducing a new Scottish currency—would involve their own costs, constraints and risks.